 Reasons for outsourcing: improving quality, accessing the pool of talents and skills.

 In Slack’s outsourcing example team understood that design elements and product beta testing were beyond their skillset.
 They knew that, like any good author, editing your own work is often the most laborious and challenging task.
-By using a trustworthy third party, Slack was able to gain valuable insight into what worked from a customer’s point of view.
+By using a trustworthy outsourcing company, Slack was able to gain valuable insight into what worked from a customer’s point of view.

 For developers and coders, GitHub is one of the most important tools and resources available.
 Launched in 2008, it quickly became a “go-to” repository for developers looking to document, share, and host private code.
 While GitHub promptly became one of the best ways of sharing details on entire projects, it was not really suitable for smaller code snippets.

-Reasons for outsourcing: solving capacity issues, reducing costs, a greater focus on core business.
+Reasons for outsourcing: solving capacity issues, reducing costs, and a greater focus on core business.

 The browser wars between Internet Explorer, Firefox, Chrome, and Opera were hard-fought.
 Internet Explorer is no longer relevant with Microsoft’s move to Edge, and while Firefox is still around its market share is stagnant.
 Opera, however, has had some fervent fans for many years, and for a good reason.

-Reasons for outsourcing: solving capacity issues, accessing the pool of talents and skills, reducing costs.
+Reasons for outsourcing: solving capacity issues, accessing the pool of talents and skills, and reducing costs.

 While initial funding for Opera was provided by its parent company when Opera became its own entity, resources were limited.
-Understanding these limitations was a critical decision as it helped influence Opera’s use of outsourced development resources.
+Understanding these limitations was a critical decision as it helped influence Opera’s use of development outsourcing services.
 Opera is an example of outsourcing development around the world based on developers’ skills and capacity.

 MySQL has been around for a while, and right from its inception, it was just that little bit different in comparison to its competitors.
 MySQL understood that success for them was through a GNU General Public Licence linked with an outsourcing strategy from day one.